mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/querying-managing-data.md

 For details on using an existing SQL database in Mendix, see the section [How Does Mendix Support Direct Access to an External SQL Database?](importing-data#external-sql) in *External Data*.

-## 5 What APIs does Mendix offer to extend Data Storage behavior?
+## 5 What APIs Does Mendix Offer to Extend Data Storage Behavior?

 The Mendix runtime provides Java APIs that enable extending the data storage behavior.
 Mendix ensures that anybody on your team can use these extensions by enabling you to provide them through normal microflow activities.
 For more info on this extensibility feature of Mendix, see the section [What Kind of APIs Does Mendix Expose?](../enterprise-capabilities/openness-api-sdk#apis) in *Openness (API & SDK)*.